ranchana-k/bangkok-air-quality/README.md

 # Objectives
 This project aim to forecast the quantity of PM2.5 which is one of the six pollutants used in AQI calculation.
 The forecasts were divided into 2 sections as followings:
-- Section 1: Analyzing and forecasting using VAR and AR
+- Section 1: Time series analysis and forecasting using VAR and AR
 - Section 2: Forecasting using RNN models (Unidirectional LSTM and Bidirectional LSTM)

+# Method
+The data collected for time series analysis and prediction with VAR and AR were from Dec 1, 2021 to Jan 5, 2022.
+As it was hourly measured, there were 864 rows in total with 815 rows (with differencing level 1) for training and 48 rows for testing.
+Then, the dataset was updated to Feb 23, 2022 09:00:00 in order to train with RNN model.

 # Files Description